varunagrawal/ShowOfHands/README.md

 A hand gesture recognition program.

-Intended use is to integrate with MPD and let users play their music using a NUI.
+Intended use is to integrate with the Spotify API and let users play their music using a Natual User Interface.

 ### Dependencies:
-  - Pygame
+  - simplecv for accesing the camera
+  - pytorch for the machine learning
+  - spotipy for the Spotify API